Starting a home-based business in 2023 feels like an uphill battle.

 When you want to start a home business, you may think that it’s easy.

 After all, all you have to do is have a computer, a work area, and an internet connection, right?

-While these are all crucial, there are many additional factors that determine whether you will succeed.
+While these are all crucial, many additional factors determine whether you will succeed.
 Before you charge headfirst into entrepreneurship, know that it is hard work.